 If this is true – and I believe that it is – then it is important for all Christians to understand what the Bible is, and how we got this sacred Book.
 The Bible is a collection of 66 books united by one common theme.
 It was written over a period of 1,500 years, by more than 40 different authors who lived on three different continents.
 It is miraculous indeed that these books have been collected, agreed upon, and accepted as the Word of God.
 Only God could accomplish that!

-Lord Jesus, Thank You for Your Word.
+Lord Jesus, thank You for Your Word.
 I realize that there are many who do not have a copy of the Bible.
 I pray that I would never take it for granted that I have access to Your Holy Word.
-Please help me to honor You not only by reading my Bible, but also by understanding and obeying it.
-It is in Your name I pray.
-Amen.
+Please help me to honor You not only by reading my Bible but also by understanding and obeying it.
+In Jesus' name, amen.